SchroedingersFerret/COR-Predictor-CUDA/README.md

 Building COR Predictor CUDA:

-COR Predictor CUDA requires Nvidia's CUDA Toolkit, which can be found [here](https://developer.nvidia.com/cuda-downloads)
+COR Predictor CUDA requires Nvidia's CUDA Toolkit, which can be found [here](https://developer.nvidia.com/cuda-downloads).
+Install the toolkit using the instructions in the [Quick Start Guide](https://docs.nvidia.com/cuda/cuda-quick-start-guide/index.html).